 Each doctoral student must pass examinations in at least two languages.
 These test the student's proficiency in reading languages important for his or her research, and must be passed before admission to the comprehensive examinations.
 Students may take either the departmental translation examinations (offered three times a year), or pass (with a grade of B or better) the 12-week summer intensive language courses offered by the Graduate School of Arts and Sciences.

 Some areas may require more than a minimum of two languages.
-For example, students in Systematics are expected to be proficient in Latin as well as two modern languages (normally French and German).
 Knowledge of various ancient languages may also be required, depending on the student's dissertation topic.
 Thus, Greek, Latin, and Hebrew may well be required for students working in the early Christian and/or medieval period.
 Students in Biblical Studies are expected to demonstrate proficiency in appropriate ancient and modern languages.
 Students in Comparative Theology are expected to acquire at least an intermediate level of proficiency in a language related to the non-Christian religious tradition they are studying.